Accepts Healthy Volunteers

 Intra-articular injection of corticosteroid (Triamcinolone 40mg).

-Harvesting of adipose-derived stem cells with intra-articular injection
+Harvesting of Micro Fragmented Adipose Tissue with intra-articular injection

 Procedure: - Corticosteroid injection